 In my last post about our situation, selling the house was a possibility.
 Now it’s pretty much a sure thing.
 I’ll talk more about it in the coming weeks.
 But for now, I’m going to show you our bedroom decor progress.
 It’s not at all what I wanted for the space…my taste is too specific and I’m decorating for the general public now.
-Starting with my DIY headboard…
+Starting with a really easy DIY headboard.

 I’ve been on the look-out for the perfect headboard for quite some time.
 And I haven’t found a thing.
 Right now, that’s okay with me though–it’s one less thing we’ll have to move.